Earth's Magnetic Field

 Bed Angle

-Compass Angles
+Bed Angles

-Bed Angle--North-South and East-West This figure shows north-south and east-west orientations.
+This figure shows cardinal orientations, or north-south and east-west orientations.
 Note that for a north-south orientation the head of the bed could be either north or south.
 Similarly for east-west orientation.

 Happy Zone Width